 The original article can be found at:

 Regular updates can be found at https://www.facebook.com/FivePointsMedia

-A couple of weeks ago we published an article about how Tyger Shark, a local website design company, had threatened to file unsupportable vexatious civil litigation against our benevolent not-profit-motivated social enterprise that donates all services to our community and all profits to local charities.
+A couple of weeks ago we published an article about how Tyger Shark, a local website design company, had threatened to file unsupportable vexatious civil litigation against our benevolent locally-focused and community-oriented media service that donates all services to our community and local charities.
 The reason for their vacuous threat was because we did not move fast enough when they asked us to do them a favour by deleting from our YouTube channel a benign video that they had participated in producing as part of a Chamber of Commerce awards banquet five years ago.